 New Study Shows Genetic Link to MesotheliomaResearch & Clinical Trials

 The study focuses on a gene known as BAP1 and looked at individuals who possessed the mutated gene.
 It analyzed two American families who demonstrated high incidences of mesothelioma and other cancers associated with cases of the genetic mutation.

-The study, which was published Aug.
-28, 2011, issue of “Nature Genetics,” may provide insight into why some individuals who are exposed to asbestos develop mesothelioma while others don’t.
+The study, which was published in the August 2011 issue of Nature Genetics, may provide insight into why some individuals who are exposed to asbestos develop mesothelioma while others don’t.

 These scientists included researchers from the University of Hawaii Cancer Center and Fox Chase Cancer Center, with funding from the National Cancer Institute.

-“This discovery is a first step in understanding the role of the BAP1 gene and its potential utility when screening for mutations in those at high risk,” said Michele Carbone, M.D., from the University of Hawaii.
+“This discovery is a first step in understanding the role of the BAP1 gene and its potential utility when screening for mutations in those at high risk,” said Dr. Michele Carbone, from the University of Hawaii.

-The study provided even more insight into potential links between this genetic mutation and other health concerns.
+The study provided more insight into potential links between this genetic mutation and other health concerns.
 According to the scientists, this mutation may also lead to higher incidences of other cancers such as breast, ovarian, pancreatic and renal cancers.